 I say we found clean eating to be simple but simple doesn’t mean easy.
 The changes we made did not happen overnight and there have definitely been struggles along the way.
-Commitment, consistency, and discerning all of the conflicting information takes effort.
+Commitment, consistency, and discerning all of the conflicting information take effort.

 One thing I wasn’t prepared for was losing too much weight.
-Never thought I’d have that problem, but I lost 18 pounds in the first 4 months.
+Never thought I’d have that problem!
+I lost 18 pounds in the first 4 months.
 I was aiming for 10.
 Fifteen was awesome but 18 was too much.
 I was down to a weight that I had not seen since I was 14 years old.
 I was eating the same number of meals and the same portions as I always had, but because my calories weren’t coming from any highly processed food, the pounds were melting away.

 Rather than either skipping breakfast or grabbing a granola bar on the run like I have done my whole adult life, I started making time to eat breakfast.
-I also added in 1-2 small snacks a day.
+I also added 1-2 small snacks a day.
 Once I learned to balance my eating and my workouts I was able to get my weight to where I am most comfortable.

 I still can’t believe that I eat food that I love 4-5 times a day and I am able to maintain my weight.
 Crazy!!!
 I have also found that even when I am not consistent about exercising, my weight does not change.
-For me clean eating keeps that in check although I know true health comes from both exercise and balanced nutrition.
+For me, clean eating keeps that in check although I know true health comes from both exercise and balanced nutrition.

 We are by no means perfect.
 In fact, that too was something I struggled with for a long time.
 Perfection is not sustainable.
 At least it is not for me nor for my family.